istio/istio.io/content/en/blog/2023/waypoint-proxy-made-simple/index.md

 keywords: [istio,ambient,waypoint]
 ---

-Ambient splits Istio’s functionality into two distinct layers, secure overlay layer and Layer 7 processing layer.
+Ambient splits Istio’s functionality into two distinct layers, a secure overlay layer and a Layer 7 processing layer.
 The waypoint proxy is an optional component that is Envoy-based and handles L7 processing for workloads it manages.
 Since the [initial ambient launch](/blog/2022/introducing-ambient-mesh/) in 2022, we have made significant changes to simplify waypoint configuration, debuggability and scalability.